Publicity shy, he now lives and works in London.

 In troubled and uncertain times it is natural to seek hope and comfort in familiar things.
 To carry on with the routines of daily life, not ask too many questions, not look too closely or shine too bright a light on things better left alone, unsaid.
 But the artist's job is to look sideways at these things, perhaps with a psychological eye and reveal the self- deceptions and illusions of the everyday truths and experiences we might take for granted, choose not to notice.

 In this way the painter's eye can reveal a parallel world where all is not as it seems; where everything is symbolic of our irrational and narcissistic behaviour.
 Breakfast and lunch, dinner parties with friends all come with side-orders of anxiety and suspicion.
 At home, we're alone with our distractions like noisy neighbours that never go out.
 At work, technologies watch over us, we're in love with our robots and devices.
 On vacation at a nice hotel, every room has a lovely view of our compartmentalized and fractured minds.
-These rooms are locked of course, and they contain all our hopes, obsessions and demons – like guests that never check out.
+These rooms are

 For me painting itself is an irrational compulsion – few really know why they do it, and each work is partly an exploration of this need, and partly a reflection of the artist's gaze.
 But the canvas is a black mirror, that twists tragedy into comedy, confinement into freedom, tears of despair into the laughter of liberation.
 The real world is absurd, and I paint it like it is.